raexera/yoru/.github/README.md

 ## :money_with_wings: ‎ <samp>TIP JAR</samp>

-If you enjoyed it and would like to show your appreciation, you may want to tip me here.
+I've ko-fi account, So if you enjoyed it and would like to show your appreciation, you may want to tip me here.

 It is never required but always appreciated.